| | |

 • Baseball Cap or other Type of Hat ( preferably not netted or see-through)

-• Human or Synthetic Hair Wefts- 3 strands 16-18 inches wide, depending on the size of the hat
+• Human or Synthetic or Hair Wefts- 3 strands 16-18 inches wide, depending on the size of the hat

-• Needle
+• Heavy Duty Needle

 • Polyester Thread

-The extensions in this tutorial are 120 grams of Brazilian Remy 18 inch straight wefts in color 18/613, This hair comes as a set of clip in hair extensions.
+The extensions in this tutorial are 120 grams of Brazilian Remy 18 inch straight wefts in color 18/613, This hair comes as a set of clip-in hair extensions.
 I removed the clips and sewed them together to make the string of wefts.
 You may be able to find wefts instead of clip-in extensions online or at a beauty supply store.
 As of now, clip-in extensions were the only Brazilian Human Hair I could find online.

 Instructions: